Meet the Team

 Michael Cavallaro was the Director of the Rogue Valley Council of Governments in Jackson and Josephine counties in southern Oregon.

-Matt Krumenauer (Board Member)
+Matt Krumenauer (Board Member, emeritus)

 Matt is Vice President of US Endowment for Forestry and Communities.